 - By submitting an abstract, please make sure you (or an alternate presenting author) are committing to attend the conference and giving the presentation if the abstract is accepted.
 All presenting authors are required to register for the conference and pay the related fees.
 CSTE does not provide a travel allowance, honorarium, or reimbursement for attending the conference.

-- There are no restrictions on the number of abstracts you may submit or on the number of submissions you may be selected to present.
+- There are no restrictions on the number of abstracts you may submit or the number of submissions you may be selected to present.
 Abstracts submitted to another conference may be submitted to the CSTE Annual Conference for consideration.

 - CSTE membership is not required to submit an abstract.